 This post includes affiliate links. 👇🏽 Click here for the full disclosure statement, thanks for your support! 😘

 The foundation supports all of the actions you take next.
 When creating your foundation, you consider your obstacles and design your foundation to overcome them.

 The other part of the major issue is not having a plan.
 “I want to start and make money on a blog about being vegan” is an idea, not a plan.
 Even saying, “I want to start a blog about being vegan.
 I’ll have a course on making the transition and maintaining the lifestyle that will be $300” is still just an idea.
 Your idea can be very long, but that, unfortunately, doesn’t make it a plan.

 So what does make it a plan?
 Having actionable steps.
 Your plan doesn’t give you an idea about how to do something, it tells you exactly how to get there.

 👉🏽 RELATED POST: How Do I Slay My Goals?

 Alright, my friend, so now you know you need a foundation and a plan in order to be strategically successful!
 By designing a foundation and a plan, you’ve not only determined exactly where you want to end up, but you’ve outlined exactly how you’ll get there.

 What does this do for you?
 You’ll save time, you’ll save money, you’ll be in control.
-Your journey goes from looking like a scribbled line to looking like a straight line.
-Direct and to the exact destination you want to be at.
+Your journey goes from looking like a scribbled line to looking like a straight line: the direct and to the exact destination you want to reach.
 Sounds fabulous, right?!